timchenggu123/FlashMemorizeDroid/README.md

 1. On your computer, create a .txt file, name it however you like, then open it.
 2. Write down what you want to have on the front side of your first flashcard.
 3. If you want to insert a new line on the front side, instead of hitting *enter*, type **" -"** (without the quotation marks, and **with a space** in front of the dash).
 This is the equivalent of a new line character.
 Note, if you want to type out a bullet list, you can simply type **" --"** which will display *one* dash at the start of a new line
 4. If you want to insert a picture, you need to first put the image file in the same folder as the .txt file, then in the .txt file, type out **"{MyImage.PNG}"** (replace MyImage.PNG with the file name of your image).
+After you are done creating the deck, compress the folder with the .txt file into a **.zip** file.
+Make sure the **.zip** file has **the same file name** as the **.txt** file.
+E.g. a zip file containing "myDeck.txt" would be named "myDeck.zip".
 5. After you are done editing the front side of your first card, hit the **Tab** key (also known as the **\t** character). **Note: You are still on the same line!**
 6. Enter what you want to have on the back side of the card following step 3 & 4.
 7. After you are done editing the back side of your card, hit **Enter** key (also known as the **\n** character).
 Congraduations, you have just finished creating your first card!
 Now you should be on a new line in your .txt file.
 This will create a new card.